mmistakes/minimal-mistakes/_pages/01_intro.md

 ![Talk About It](/media/truth_mic.jpg)

 # The BERN Mesh
 The **BERN** is a *user generated* radio network using the open-source [Meshtastic](https://meshtastic.org/) routing protocol to ensure long-range delivery of text based messages over the air.
-With maximum theoretical range of 250km, each node of the **BREN** extends the reach, range, and reliability of the entire network.
+With maximum theoretical range of 250km, each node of the **BERN** extends the reach, range, and reliability of the entire network.
 The more people who use it, the more powerful and reliable it becomes.
 ![Partial Mesh Network](/media/partial-mesh.png)

 In the above mesh network diagram, all nodes are connected to the mesh but some nodes are not connected to one another.
 For example, there's no way for **A** to talk directly to **D** or **C**.
 The mesh routing will forward **A's** messages to **E** and **B** which **do** have connection to **C** and **D**...and the message is delivered.
 Larger mesh networks may see multiple hops across multiple nodes before messages propagate to their final destination.